bluewave-labs/bluewave-chatfabrica/README.md

 If you want a SaaS service instead, check [ChatFabrica's SaaS offerings](https://chatfabrica.com/).

+## Use cases

+- **Customer support:** Give instant responses to customer queries, ensuring that your customers receive the assistance they need without delay.
+- **Sales:** Build your dedicated sales assistant, enhancing customer engagement and boosting conversions.
+ChatFabrica can also provide personalized recommendations and offer tailored product and service recommendations.
+- **Marketing:** Automate interactions to generate leads, build relationships with potential customers, and increase your conversion rates.

 ## Features

 - [x] Open source under AGPLv3 license